 Meanwhile, mince the garlic and grate the ginger and add to a pan with any neutral oil of your choice, I used olive.

-Meanwhile, whisk together the soy sauce, water, rice vinegar, sesame oil, sugar, honey and red pepper flakes in a small dish or cup.
+Meanwhile, whisk together the soy sauce or tamari, water, rice vinegar, sesame oil, sugar, honey and red pepper flakes in a small dish or cup.

 Combine the veggies with the noodles and pour on top the sauce.
 Stir to coat.
-Over low heat, add the cornstarch slurry and let simmer until thickened.
+Over low heat, simmer until the sauce thickens.

 Taste and adjust flavors as desired, I usually add more soy sauce and honey.
 Serve with chopped scallions and enjoy warm!